klabacka-lab/BAM_comparative_genetics/README.md

 * stat.py takes a multiple sequence alignment FASTA file and tracks statistics provided by the Position class across the entire alignment, writing them to CSV files.
-Also removes significant gaps from alignments and makes note of positions that are more highly conserved.
+  * Removes significant gaps from alignments
+  * Makes note of positions that are significantly conserved
+    * Expecting the protein to be fairly well conserved amongst different taxa
+    * Expecting the protein to be highly conserved just in Enterobacterales